Gingeropolous/friction/README.md

 We present a commitment-based approach that addresses these limitations through:

-1. **Simplicity**: Built on well-understood hash commitment primitives rather than novel cryptographic constructions
+1. **Simplicity**: Built on well-understood hash commitment primitives
 2. **Incremental Privacy**: A clear upgrade path from simple (transparent) to privacy-preserving implementations
 3. **Self-Contained Verification**: All verification data contained within a rolling window of recent blocks
 4. **Implementation Feasibility**: Compatible with existing blockchain infrastructures with minimal consensus changes